Ecosystem Rewards

 The beta distributions are specified using an alpha and beta parameter.
 When an offer is presented and accetped then the alpha parameter for the relevant distribution is incremented.
 When and offer is presented and not accepted then the beta parameter for the relevant distribution is incremented.
 The size of the increment in each case is a parameter that can be set when configurating the algorithm.
 The historical data used for this updating of alpha and beta can be windowed by either time and or the number of events for each offer in a specific segment.
 It is stongly recommended that a window approach be configured, both for performance reasons and to prevent historical data from overwhelming changes in the current state of the system.

-By default the algorith will assume initial values of one for both alpha and beta for all of the distributions.
+By default the algorithm will assume initial values of one for both alpha and beta for all of the distributions.
 This corresponds to a uniform distribution, which is a reasonable assumption when no data is available.
 However, it is possible to specify different initial values for alpha and beta for each offer in each segment.
 This can be useful when there is some prior knowledge about the performance of the offers in the system.

 Parameters